thosgood/this-weeks-finds/markdown/1-50/week27.md

 Well, this took longer than expected, so let me quickly say a bit more about a few other papers in the conference proceedings....

-3) Is there incompatibility between the ways time is treated in general relativity and in standard quantum mechanics?, by Carlo Rovelli, the volume above.
+3) "Is there incompatibility between the ways time is treated in general relativity and in standard quantum mechanics?", by Carlo Rovelli, the volume above.

-The problem of time in canonical quantization of relativistic systems, by Karel V. Kuchar, the volume above.
+    "The problem of time in canonical quantization of relativistic systems", by Karel V. Kuchar, the volume above.

-Time and prediction in quantum cosmology, by James B. Hartle, the volume above.
+    "Time and prediction in quantum cosmology", by James B. Hartle, the volume above.

-Space and time in the quantum universe, by Lee Smolin, the volume above.
+    "Space and time in the quantum universe", by Lee Smolin, the volume above.

 In the section on the problem of time in quantum gravity, these papers in particular show a lively contrast between points of view.
 One nice